On Classifying Continuous Constraint Satisfaction Problems: Introduction

 \subsection{Results}

-We focus on the special case with essentially only one addition constraint and any one non-linear constraint.
+We focus on the special case with essentially only one addition constraint and any one non-linear constraint, see \Cref{def:f-ETR}.
 While this may seem like a strong limitation, note that addition constraints are commonly easy to encode.
 In most applications, the non-linear constraint is the crucial~one.
+Before we introduce the main definition, we first specify more precisely how we define the non-linear constraints.